 “the apartment was vacated by a gay couple who moved to the country for fun they moved a day too soon even the stabbings are helping the population explosion though in the wrong country and all those liars have left the UN the Seagram Building’s no longer rivalled in interest not that we need liquor (we just like it) and the little box is out on the sidewalk next to the delicatessen so the old man can sit on it and drink beer and get knocked off it by his wife later in the day while the sun is still shining oh god it’s wonderful to get out of bed and drink too much coffee and smoke too many cigarettes and love you so much"

 Ocean Vuong is an immensely popular contemporary gay poet, novelist, and essayist.
 He was born in Vietnam in 1988 on a rice farm.
-His grandmother was a young woman who grew up in the countryside while his grandfather was a white American soldier in the Navy originally from Michigan.
+His grandmother was a young woman who grew up in the countryside.
+And his grandfather was a white American soldier in the Navy originally from Michigan.
 They met during the Vietnam war and his mother fled Vietnam after a police officer had suspected that his mother was of mixed-race heritage and was working illegally under Vietnamese law.
 He is the recipient of multiple awards including the prestigious T.S.
 Eliot Prize.

 On Earth We’re Briefly Gorgeous